apollo22/computer_config/softwares/firefox.md

 ## Bookmarks toolbar in fullscreen

 - Open your Firefox profile folder, which is **~/.mozilla/firefox/<hash>.<profile_name>** on Linux.
-If you can’t find it, you can open about:support in your Firefox. and click the “Open Directory” button in the “Profile Directory” field.
+If you can’t find it, you can open **about:support** as an URL in your Firefox. and click the “Open Directory” button in the “Profile Directory” field.
 - Create a folder named **chrome** if it doesn’t exist yet.
 - Create a file called **userChrome.css** in the chrome folder, copy the following content into it and save.